EricThomson/pandastim/readme.md

 - Keep eye open for rgb vs bgr for color texture.

 ### To do (short term)
-- Incorporate trs stage transform into `BinocularDrift`
+- Refact binocular_drift_working.py
+  - make clearer: e.g., naming convention with masks is really confusing.
-  - should i do separate tasks for right and left movement?
+  - separate tasks for right and left movement?
 If one of them has zero velocity etc...
 Or maybe make four tasks and do a if else: one for both v = 0, one for both nonzero, and one each for one moving.
   - Add rgb handling
-- Add uint16 handling
+  - Add uint16 handlin
+  - Clean up stimulus_classes example.
+E.g  what should be stim_params dict
 - Two independent textures (or make that the parent class with identical textures a child class)
 - Add a bunch of examples (sinusoid, colored sin, different colored static)
 - Change examples in stimulus_classes don't just use two gratings.